Bodies of all 67 victims of DC plane crash have been recovered from Potomac River

 The victims were killed Wednesday night when a U.S. Army Black Hawk helicopter operated by three soldiers collided with American Eagle Flight 5342 as it descended into Reagan National Airport in Arlington, Virginia around 9 p.m.
 The plane was en route from Wichita, Kansas with 64 people on board.

 Investigators on Monday recovered the aft fuselage, right engine and right pylon of the airplane.
-Authorities previously said they would need to recover additional parts of the aircrafts to locate all remains.
+Authorities previously said they would need to recover additional parts of the aircraft to locate all remains.

 Anyone who finds parts of the plane or belongings washed up on Potomac or Anacostia River shorelines is asked to call 911.
 People are asked not to touch the items as they can be critical in supporting impacted families as well as the investigation.